+We propose a knowledge-enhanced multi-agent debate framework with the algorithm outlined in Algorithm \ref{alg:debate}.
+By introducing shared knowledge, this framework breaks down cognitive islands and connects the knowledge spaces of different agents, effectively improving cognitive consistency and the accuracy of reasoning.

-\subsection{Role Definition}
+\subsubsection{Role Definition}

 Our debate framework is structured around three key roles: the debater, the judge, and the summarizer.
-Each role has specific responsibilities, as outlined below, and see the appendix~\ref{appendix_role} of specific role definition prompts.
+Each role has specific responsibilities, as outlined below.
+See the Appendix \ref{appendix_role} of role definition prompts.

-\paragraph{Debater} The debater's role has two primary duties: Firstly, based on the question, the debater must identify and select evidence from the evidence pool that can help you answer the question.
+\paragraph{\textbf{Debater.}} The debater has two primary duties: First, based on the question, the debater must identify and select knowledge from the shared knowledge pool to help them answer it.
 This process aims to filter out irrelevant or misleading information.
-Secondly, the debater needs to generate a new round of responses based on the debate history and selected evidence.
+Second, the debater needs to generate a new round of responses based on the debate history and selected knowledge.

-\paragraph{Judge} The responsibilities of the judge are relatively simple yet pivotal.
-The judge is tasked with determining whether the debaters have achieved a consensus on their responses.
+\paragraph{\textbf{Judge.}} The responsibilities of the judge are relatively simple yet pivotal.
+The judge is tasked with determining whether the debaters agree with their responses.
 If a consensus is reached, the judge is responsible for promptly ending the debate.
 This action is essential to prevent the debate that extended debates could transform correct responses into incorrect ones.

-\paragraph{Summarizer} The role of the summarizer is to summarize the answers given by the different debaters to form a final response after the debate.
-Note that this role demands strict impartiality, we require the summarizer not to have subjective opinions and only to summarize the viewpoints of other debaters.
+\paragraph{\textbf{Summarizer.}} The role of the summarizer is to summarize the answers given by the different debaters to form a final response after the debate.
+Note that this role demands strict impartiality.
+We require the summarizer not to have subjective opinions but only to summarize the viewpoints of other debaters.